offspot/overview/docs/Kiwix Hotspot Tutorial.md

 Keep a list of your IDs, you'll need them for next step.

-All of them must be three part, seperated by `:`.
+All of them must be three part, separated by `:`.
 Last part can be empty.

 ## Step 2: Build the Image's YAML recipe